panhh233/pyhomework/README.md

-This is a test for the first attemption of collaboration.
+This is where I store all my Python homework.